pyladies/pyladies/www/_posts/2023/2023-09-03-cfp-outreach-kit-en.md

 # PyLadiesCon CFP Outreach Kit (English)

-Dear PyLadies organizers, members, and supporters
+Dear PyLadies organizers, members, and supporters,

 We need your help in spreading the news of PyLadiesCon.
 You, as one of our organizers, members, and supporters, can help in reaching out to individuals who could be a